Low FODMAP nasi goreng (Indonesian fried rice)

 - ½ tsp ginger

-Often, a classic nasi goreng recipe also contains onion and garlic.
-For my low FODMAP nasi goreng, I use the green part of spring onion as a replacement for onion.
+Traditional nasi goreng often contains onion and garlic.
+For my low FODMAP nasi goreng, I use the green part of spring onion as a substitute for onion.

-I fry the chicken in garlic-infused olive oil.
-This gives the dish some garlic and onion flavor, without getting a tummy ache.
+I also fry the chicken in garlic-infused olive oil.
+This way, you get the flavors of onion and garlic without the digestive issues!

 Low FODMAP nasi goreng step-by-step

-We start by marinating the chicken thigh in a mix of sweet soy sauce and chili paste (sambal)
+Step 1: We start by marinating the chicken thigh in a mix of sweet soy sauce (ketjap manis) and sambal oelek (Indonesian chili paste).

-Adding the spices mix and the cooked rice.
+Step 4.
+Add the spices mix and the rice.

-I love to serve my nasi goreng with sour cucumbers, pickles (make sure no onion has been added), a fried egg, and some plain prawn crackers.
+Step 5: Ready to serve!
+I love to serve my nasi goreng with homemade sour cucumbers, pickles (make sure no onion has been added), a fried egg, and some plain prawn crackers.

 Looking for a low-carb version of this recipe?
 I also have a recipe for carrot nasi goreng on the blog!